mikekatz04/LISAanalysistools/README.md

 ```
 Running `bash install.sh -h` will also give you some basic install options.

 If you want more flexibility, you can install each package given above separately.

-If you do this, you will also need # TODO: add.
+To install this software for use with NVIDIA GPUs (compute capability >5.0), you need the [CUDA toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuPy](https://cupy.chainer.org/).
+The CUDA toolkit must have cuda version >8.0.
+Be sure to properly install CuPy within the correct CUDA toolkit version.
+Make sure the nvcc binary is on `$PATH` or set it as the `CUDA_HOME` environment variable.

+We are currently working on building wheels and making the GPU version pip installable.
+For now, to work with GPUs, git clone the repository and install it from source.

 ## Contributing